haranlakha/mnemonica-app/README.md

 ## Installing from release apk

-If that is too much hassle for you, you can simply download the latest release apk to your android phone!
+You can also download the latest release apk to your android phone.